artweb11/restserver-mysql/README.md

 INSTALL DATABASE
 ___________________________________

-You can import the database in the folder `database`, or you can type <b>"npm run provision"</b> and enter the mysql password.
+You can import the database in the folder `database`, or you can type <b>"npm run provision"</b> and enter the root mysql password.
 If there's an error, make sure the mysql executable is in the path.

+Additionally, you can uninstall the database by typing <b>"npm run unprovision"</b> and enter your root mysql password.
+The database will be dropped.

 RUN SERVER
 ___________________________________